Marijuana is one of the most commonly used drugs

 The THC in marijuana produces psychoactive effects, but different strains of marijuana can have unique properties.
 Indica strains are often relaxing and may cause drowsiness or dizziness, while sativa strains are more energizing and can increase the heart rate or cause anxiety.
 Hybrid strains (a blend of sativa and indica) may mix these effects.

-Keep in mind that these categories aren’t always consistent, nor are the strains themselves.
+Remember that these categories and strains aren’t always consistent.
 In addition, the effects can vary by user, sometimes creating opposite reactions to those intended.
 For example, a strain may be known for increasing alertness, but it can make a particular individual drowsy.

 Can You Overdose on Marijuana?

 No one has ever died from overdosing on marijuana alone.
-However, some people have died from mixing marijuana with other illicit drugs or alcohol.[4]
+However, some people have experienced fatal outcomes when mixing marijuana with other illicit drugs or alcohol.[4]
 There are also indirect deaths from behaviors under the influence of marijuana, such as driving.

 While overdosing on marijuana may not be a concern, it can still make people sick when taken in large quantities.